 There are three semesters in the academic year: fall, spring and summer.
 The college will consider a student's petition through the end of the semester following the semester in which the student withdrew because of extraordinary circumstances.
 After the end of the semester following withdrawal, no petition will be accepted without the approval of the vice president for Student Affairs.

 You will receive a debit card from Higher One in the mail within two weeks after registering for the first time.
 Higher One is the authorized agent for the college to issue refunds and disbursements.
 RETAIN THIS CARD.
 Do not throw this card and the information enclosed with it away.
 This information must be used to select a method to receive any financial aid disbursements or refunds from the college.
 Activating the card and selecting a preference immediately is advised.
 This card is also required if you decide to change your disbursement preference.
 Replacement cards will cost the student $21 each.
 Activation of the card takes only a few minutes and can be done online at www.CFOneCard.com.
 Activation options include:

-For noncredit classroom continuing education and corporate training classes, refunds for "live classroom" courses will be given when a student requests to drop a course at least three business days before the course begins.
+For noncredit classroom continuing education classes, refunds for live classroom courses will be given when a student requests to drop a course at least three business days before the course begins.

 Campus based programs will be refunded using pro-rated formula to comply with federal regulations defined in Reauthorization of the Higher Education Act.